Air Travel With a Pet

 Talk to your vet

 Inform your vet that you will be travelling in the next few weeks and that you will be asking for some documentation in the near future.
+Ask the price of documents.
 Make sure your pet is healthy and will remain so until travel time.
 Be up-to-date on all vaccinations, most importantly, rabies.

 At the Time of Booking